Biofeedback in Stress Management

 • Changes in appetite – Weight gain.
 This is often the result of “stress eating,” but it can also result from long-term hormonal imbalances caused by chronic stress.

 • Heightened levels of adrenaline and cortisol.
-Long-term effects of heightened levels of adrenaline and cortisol can affect memory and digestion.
+Long-term effects of heightened adrenaline and cortisol levels can affect memory and digestion.
 They can also suppress the immune system.

-• Difficulty sleeping – Insomnia.
-Difficulty in falling and staying asleep, often resulting in not feeling rested from whatever sleep you did get.
+• Difficulty sleeping is called insomnia.
+Difficulty falling and staying asleep often results in not feeling rested from whatever sleep you get.

-• Tension headaches or migraine – Frequently occurring tension headaches, generally defined as occurring more than 15 days in a month.
+• Tension headaches or migraines are frequent tension headaches occurring more than 15 days a month.

 • Panic attacks – Sudden onset of feelings of fear and anxiety accompanied by the symptoms of acute stress.